bhavin-nandaniya/react-ts-net-core-mvc-jwt-auth-role-based-sso-poc/README.md

-This repo contains React TS with .NET CORE API adn MVC
+This repo contains React TS with .NET CORE API andMVC

 React as Frontend for Role User
 .NET Core API for REST API and Auth